akkadotnet/akka.net/docs/articles/intro/tutorial-3.md

 Unfortunately, the `Terminated` message contains only contains the `IActorRef` of the child actor but we do not know its ID, which we need to remove it from the map of existing device to device actor mappings.
-To be able to do this removal, we need to introduce another placeholder, `Dictionary<string, IActorRef>`, that allow us to find out the device ID corresponding to a given `IActorRef`.
+To be able to do this removal, we need to introduce another placeholder, `Dictionary<IActorRef, string>`, that allow us to find out the device ID corresponding to a given `IActorRef`.
 Putting this together the result is:

 [!code-csharp[DeviceGroup.scala](../../examples/Tutorials/Tutorial3/DeviceGroupInProgress.cs?name=device-group-remove)]